sharmapacific/indigo/about.md

 <br>
 With over 7 years of extensive experience in software development, I have honed my skills across diverse domains including IoT, Healthcare, Media, and Fintech.
 I currently lead a dynamic development team at Biofourmis, where I have been instrumental in building scalable, reliable infrastructures and cutting-edge solutions for continuous patient monitoring and data analytics.

 My technical expertise spans a wide array of tools and technologies, including Python, Go, Django, Flask, FastAPI, Azure, AWS, Docker, Kubernetes, Terraform, Kafka, Celery, SQL and NoSQL databases.
-I am proficient in leveraging cloud platforms, orchestrating containerized applications, and implementing CI/CD pipelines to ensure seamless deployments and operations.
+I am proficient in developing highly scalable and reliable products using microservices architecture and by leveraging cloud platforms.
+My extensive experience with containerization and orchestration tools like Kubernetes allows me to enable seamless deployments and operations.

 I am passionate about utilizing technology to solve complex problems and deliver impactful solutions.
 With a keen eye for detail and a commitment to excellence, I strive to drive innovation and deliver value in every project I undertake.